COVID HEALTH & SAFETY MEASURES

 Groups & Guided Tours

-Because of the small size of the farmhouse we cannot accommodate groups larger than 10 during our normal public hours (Please check our hours on the Directions and Hours page) without prior arrangement.
+Because of the small size of the farmhouse we cannot accommodate groups larger than 5 during our normal public hours (Please check our hours on the Directions and Hours page) without prior arrangement.
 Please contact us for more information.
-If you are a group between 10 and 20 in number we will have some weekend options available for self-guided tours.

-If you have a group of more than six people and would like to schedule a guided tour of the farmhouse please email or call for further information.
+If you have a group of more than six people and would like to schedule a guided tour of the farmhouse please email or call for further information for when larger groups can be accommodated.

 Strollers & Bikes